 In 1985 Bramah recalled: "I think if I'd never been in the Fall they'd still be one of my favourite groups.
 At first it bothered me that people mentioned me with the Fall all the time, but it doesn't bother me at all now.
 My contribution was quite substantial and I'm proud of what I did.
 I was very wary of sounding too much like them, travelling on their coat-tails.
 It was genuine, though; with the Orchids that was the music I wanted to play, going back to my influences - Velvets, Stooges, etc. Songs with strong melodic lines."

 The Greatest Hit topped the independent charts and went on to sell around 10,000 copies.
-The vibe around both band and album is summarised well by Simon Reynolds: Acid-doused and brazenly mystical, the Orchids' hypno-swirl of clangourous guitar and incense-and-belladonna keyboards could hardly have been more at odds with the early Eighties.
+The vibe around both the band and the album is captured well by writer Simon Reynolds: "Acid-doused and brazenly mystical, the Orchids' hypno-swirl of clangourous guitar and incense-and-belladonna keyboards could hardly have been more at odds with the early Eighties.
 Beyond the sheer thrill of their ramshackle trance-rock, the Blue Orchids tapped into something: currents of disaffection and withdrawal from Thatcher's entepise culture that would later surface, substantially transformed, as crusty and rave....
-Essentially what's rehearsed on The Greatest Hit is the Nineties slacker ethos: defeatism as dissidence, opting out and acknowledging no rules except 'the law of dissipation' (Bad Education).
+Essentially what's rehearsed on The Greatest Hit is the 90s slacker ethos: defeatism as dissidence, opting out and acknowledging no rules except 'the law of dissipation' (Bad Education).
 But the Blue Orchids don't have that Gen X curse of irony.
-Bramah and Baines' lyrics teem with pagan poetry and ache with naked pantheist devotion.
+Bramah and Baines' lyrics teem with pagan poetry and ache with naked pantheist devotion."

-After a two year period spent in limbo, and making music only in private, in late 1984 Bramah and Baines decided to break cover with a new version of the band.
+After a two year period in limbo, making music only in private, towards the end of 1984 Bramah and Baines decided to break cover with a new version of the band.
 Joined by drummer Nick Marshall, in March 1985 the pair recorded a new single for the tiny Racket label, run as a worker's cooperative by Bramah's former Fall comrade Tony Friel.
-The record coupled the superb Sleepy Town with a reggaefied take on Thirst, and was supported by a string of live dates with an extended seven-piece band that never really gelled, and after playing a few dates in Austria and Germany, Bramah and Baines again parted company to pursue separate interests.
+The record coupled Sleepy Town with a reggaefied take on Thirst, and would be supported by a string of live dates featuring an extended seven-piece band, although after shows in Austria and Germany Bramah and Baines parted company once again to pursue separate interests.

-In London Bramah assembled a new band with Adrian White (drums), Stuart Kennedy (bass) and keyboard player Alistair 'Baz' Murphy, who had completed the Bunnymen tour with the band a decade earlier as stand-in for an unwell Una Baines.
-Over the course of several months in 1993 this line-up recorded nine superb Bramah songs for a planned second Blue Orchids album at EMC studios in Camden, a non-digital facility which rejoiced in old school valve technology.
-This polished set contains some of Bramah's best work in tracks such as Lover of Nothing, Weird World, Dream Boat and Blue Grey Boy, but sadly attracted little interest from labels at the time and so remained on the shelf.
+In London Bramah assembled a new band with Adrian White (drums), Stuart Kennedy (bass) and keys player Alistair 'Baz' Murphy, who had played with the band on the Bunnymen tour a decade earlier as stand-in for an unwell Una Baines.
+Over the course of several months in 1993 this line-up recorded nine excellent Bramah songs for a planned second Orchids album at EMC studios in Camden, a non-digital facility stocked with retro valve technology.
+Lover of Nothing, Weird World, Dream Boat and Blue Grey Boy rank as some of Bramah's best work, but sadly the tapes attracted little interest from labels at the time and remained on the shelf until 2003.
 The original title Dark Matter was later dropped in favour of The Sleeper.
-Faced with indifference, the band eventually folded in 1995.
+Faced with indifference, this incarnation of the band would eventually fold in 1995.

 Sources: This history is based on Martin Bramah's own account which appears on the Blue Orchids website.
 The 1985 quotes are from an interview in issue 4 of The Hell With Poverty fanzine, autumn 1985.
 Another useful source was an MB interview by Odran Smith printed in Fall zine The Biggest Library Yet (issue 2) from November 1994.
 The derogatory Mark Smith quotes are from the famously unguarded interview in issue 8 of Allied Propaganda fanzine, from August/September 1983.
 Simon Reynolds is quoted from his review of A Darker Bloom, which appeared in Uncut magazine (2002).